esl/MongooseIM/doc/user-guide/Jingle-SIP-setup.md

 ### Configuring Routr

-First the domain `sip.example` needs to added to domains served by Routr.
+First the domain `sip.example` needs to be added to domains served by Routr.
 To do it, paste the following content to config/domains.yml in the directory where Routr was:

 ```yml